cmdr-nova/reddit_bot/README.md

 myenv\Scripts\activate
 ```

-and then
+and then (bot has been updated to not use rss and instead just use the subreddits themselves, which essentially makes this not an rss bot, but i digress!)

 ```
-pip install requests feedparser mastodon.py beautifulsoup4
+pip install requests feedparser mastodon.py beautifulsoup4 praw
 ```

 Once you've done that, set us up the cronjob.
 Run it every 30 minutes, or whatever time you want.